Protect your company informationThe page was last modified:

 If you have questions about how to protect your company information, contact:

 The Facebook page: Swedish Police – fraud (in Swedish)

 No more ransom

-If your company processes personal data, you need to know where the cloud service provider stores this data.
-The provider must also meet the requirements of the General Data Protection Regulation (GDPR).
+If you manage personal data in your company, you must know where the cloud service stores this data.
+The cloud service provider must also comply with the requirements of the Data Protection Directive (GDPR) for processing personal data.